livingpatterns/livingpatterns-website/content/authors/guille/_index.md

 ---
 # Display name
-title: Guillermina R. Ramirez-San Juan
+title: Guillermina R. Ramirez-San Juans

 # Username (this should match the folder name)
 authors: